Girls from around the state, country and world love to live and learn at Annie Wright Upper School

 Rooms and Facilities

-The rooms in our recently and beautifully renovated dorm are each unique, comfortable and spacious, with most upperclasswomen living in singles.
+The rooms in our recently and beautifully renovated dorm are each unique, comfortable and spacious.
 Students enjoy shared kitchen facilities, media lounges and study spaces around the dorm.
 Its location right in our main building makes access to the dining hall, classrooms, library, gym and other campus facilities as easy as walking down the hall.

 There are eight full-time residential faculty who supervise, care for and support the boarders.
 All have been, or still are, classroom teachers and provide ready and expert tutoring in a variety of subjects.
 In addition the dorm parents provide transportation and other logistical services, cultural and recreational trips, leadership training, mentorship and constant support.